 Autistic students may have difficulty adjusting to college life.
 College campuses can be large and overwhelming, and the course load heavy.
 Many individuals with autism or Asperger’s Syndrome have a difficult time completing courses due to executive functioning issues, sensory processing overload, and weak central coherence; however, there may be a solution.
-Taking college classes online can alleviate some of the obstacles that can appear in the autistic college student’s path.
+Taking college classes online, either through the college itself or an online platform like edX (you could check this https://learnacourseonline.com/edx-review-are-edx-certificates-worth-it/ article out to see if this might be a good solution for you, or someone in your life), can alleviate some of the obstacles that can appear in the autistic college student’s path.

 Autistic individuals tend to have a powerful ability to focus intently on one subject of interest, commonly known as “special interests.”
 This ability to focus on details can be a huge determining factor in the student’s success, or can be a tremendous distraction because it can be difficult to avert their attention to another topic.
 When in a college setting the student needs to be self-motivated to shift from one subject to another either when physically switching classes or when needing to study or complete assignments.
 Problems arise because many autistic students have difficulty shifting activities.